-Federal Information Security Modernization Act of 2014 (FISMA) Inspector General Report ~ Fiscal Year 2023 (con't.)
+Federal Information Security Modernization Act of 2014 (FISMA) Inspector General Report ~ Fiscal Year 2024 (con't.)

-Based on our evaluation of NEH information security policies and practices, we assessed the Protect and Respond functional domains at the maturity level of Consistently Implemented (Level 3) and the Identify, Detect, and Recover functional domains at the maturity level of Defined (Level 2).
-Many of the conditions noted during our FY 2023 evaluation represent conditions identified in prior FISMA evaluations for which corrective action has not been completed.
-We concluded and reported that the NEH information security program has been designed to comply with NIST and FISMA requirements.
-The Agency has improved security controls based on security assessments recently completed for two of the agency's critical information systems.
-However, foundational elements of contingency planning (Recover) have not been fully implemented.
-We recommended that NEH engage in contingency plan testing, consistent with requirements outlined the agency's information security controls based.
+Based on our evaluation of NEH information security policies and practices, we assessed the Identify, Protect, Detect and Respond functional domains at the maturity level of Consistently Implemented (Level 3) and the Recover functional domain at the maturity level of Defined (Level 2).
+We concluded and reported that the NEH information security program has been designed to comply with NIST and FISMA requirements and is generally effective as implemented.
+The agency continues to leverage on automated information security tools to augment the activities of the agency's information security team.
+We recommended the NEH develop qualitative and quantitative performance measures to facilitate periodic assessments of information security procedures and practices.
+We also recommended that NEH routinely engage in contingency plan testing, consistent with requirements outlined in the agency's information security contingency plans.